Holic75/Baldurs-gate-dnd-3.5/README.md

 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – Can use Spontaneous Battlecasting.
 ```
-SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
+SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) and armor to get +1 on to hit and damage rolls per 2 levels of sacrificed spell rounded up and +1 AC bonus per 2 levels of sacrificed spell rounded down for 3 rounds.
+Ability lasts for 1 round, or until the first spell is sacrificed.
 ```
 – At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Hit Die: d9